rdkcmf/rdk-aamp/README.txt

 subtitle-language=<X> ISO 639-1 code of preferred subtitle language enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
-Expected value range is 2 to 30 will default to 2 if out of range value is given enable_setvideorectangle	 Enable AAMP to set rectangle property to sink .
-Default is false(disabled) discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000 aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
+Expected value range is 2 to 30 will default to 2 if out of range value is given enable_setvideorectangle=0       Disable AAMP to set rectangle property to sink.
+Default is true(enabled). discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000 aamp-abr-threshold-size=<X> Specify aamp abr threshold fragment size.
 Default value is 25000 harvestpath=<X> Specify the path where fragments has to be harvested,check folder permissions specifying the path